RitonavirBrand Name: Norvir Other Names: RTV Drug Class: Protease Inhibitors

 What side effects can ritonavir cause?

-Ritonavir can cause serious, life-threatening side effects.
-These include liver problems, pancreatitis (inflammation of the pancreas), severe allergic reactions, heart rhythm problems, and life-threatening drug interactions.
-(See the WARNING above.)
+Some side effects of ritonavir can be serious.
+Serious side effects of ritonavir include inflammation of the pancreas (pancreatitis), heart rhythm problems, severe allergic reactions, liver problems, and life-threatening drug interactions.
+(See the WARNING box above.)

 Other possible side effects of ritonavir include: